How do I know my assets are safe?

 How often will I receive statements?

 You will receive a statement from Meridian quarterly.
-You may view your account online at any time through Account Access.
-Contact Janet Kannady 865/342.4442 or email@example.com if you need login information.
+You may view your account online at any time through the Account Access tab.
 You don’t have to wait for a statement; we are always available to discuss your investments.

-Who has access to my personal financial information if I have an account with Meridian?
+Who has access to me personal financial information if I have an account with Meridian?

 We restrict access to your personal and account information to those employees who need to know that information to provide services to you.
 We maintain strict physical, electronic, and procedural safeguards to protect your personal information.